 If you’re looking for a straightforward and user-friendly tool, Sellfy is just the way to go.

-Sellfy is an e-commerce platform for digital products that allows digital content creators (eg., ebook writers, music producers, photographers etc.) to sell their products online through a simple and minimalistic storefront.
+Sellfy is an e-commerce platform for digital products that allow digital content creators (eg., ebook writers, music producers, photographers, etc.) to sell their products online through a simple and minimalistic storefront.

 The important part is – Sellfy integrates with PayPal.
 What’s more – when using Sellfy, you will receive the payments immediately after a purchase is made, which means – no waiting for monthly payouts!